12 Female Empowerment and Feminist Movies to Stream

 The 2009 war drama The Hurt Locker examines the lives of three members of a bomb-disposal unit in Baghdad during the second Iraq War.
 As they enter the last few weeks of their tour, they find themselves in increasingly dangerous situations.

 The Hurt Locker cleaned up at the Academy Awards in 2010.
-Director Kathryn Bigelow won Best Director, making her the first (and only) woman to win Best Director at the Oscars.
+Director Kathryn Bigelow won Best Director, making her the first woman to win Best Director at the Oscars.

-Lost in Translation was noted as a triumph, and director and screenwriter, Sofia Coppola, won a slew of awards including Best Original Screenplay at the Academy Awards.
+Lost in Translation was hailed as a masterpiece, and director and screenwriter, Sofia Coppola, won a slew of awards including Best Original Screenplay at the Academy Awards.

 Ava DuVernay became the first Black female director to be nominated for a Golden Globe for Selma in 2014.
 The film also won the Academy Award for Best Original Song for “Glory” by Common and John Legend.